sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-static-content/how-to-use-microcopy-editor/index.md

 category: the-new-sharetribe-static-content
 ingress:
-  The Microcopy editor lets you modify your marketplace’s microcopy in Flex Console.
+  The Microcopy editor lets you modify your marketplace’s microcopy in TNS Console.
 published: true
 ---

 ## What is microcopy

-Your Flex marketplace has both content and dynamic pages.
+Your The New Sharetribe marketplace has both content and dynamic pages.
 Content pages only feature content created by you, the marketplace operator.
 Landing pages, “About” pages and FAQ pages are examples of content pages.